Evolutionary Retrofitting: Offline Mode Experiments

 \subsubsection{Discussion}

-\Cref{multirunsresynt} shows that in this test case with minimal sample size, the utilization of a high number of runs consistently enhances performance in generalization, aligning with the theoretical discussions presented in~\cref{maths}: such results experimentally demonstrate the reduction of the risk of overfitting by using a large number of runs and a small budget per run.
+\Cref{multirunsresynt} shows that for this use case with minimal sample size, the utilization of a high number of runs (and a smaller $b$) consistently enhances performance in generalization, aligned with the theoretical discussions presented in~\cref{maths}: such results experimentally demonstrate the reduction of the risk of overfitting by using a large number of runs and a small budget per run.